2n2n/2n2n.github.io/README.md

   - **_Technologies used:_** Laravel, PHP, React, AWS.
 <br><br>

-## 📌 Martonix
+## 📌 Martonix - Website
-🏆 **Martronix Website - Automated Home, Hotel and Security Provider** [demo](https://martronix.vercel.app/)<br>
+🏆 **Martronix - Automated Home, Hotel and Security Provider** [demo](https://martronix.vercel.app/)<br>
-This is one of the government websites that I am directly involved with and a is still being used as of the current date.
-  - Built the DTI DOSe application and the initial web app that visualized the test reports
-  - Responsible for converting manual process to simplifying the automated process
+Martronix is one of the local business, that wanted to innovate and react larger customers through their website.
-  - Managed and develop the payment gateway for the system.
+  - Directly responsible for consultation with the business
+  - Understood their marketing needs and translate this to a minimal website with a straight forward User Experience
-  - **_Technologies used:_** Laravel, PHP, React, AWS.
+  - **_Technologies used:_** Vue3, Nuxt, Vercel.
 <br><br>